-The Board has established three permanent committees to carry out specific duties: the Compensation Committee, the Nomination and Corporate Governance Committee as well as the Audit Committee, each in general consisting of two or more members of the Board.
+The Board has established four permanent committees to carry out specific duties: the Compensation Committee, the Nomination and Corporate Governance Committee, the Audit Committee as well as the Research & Development Committee, each in general consisting of two or more members of the Board.
 The Board appoints the members of its committees.
-Members of the committees were all non-executive directors in 2018.
+Members of the committees were all non-executive directors in 2019.

-The Board convened in person or by phone 8 times in 2018.
+The Board convened in person or by phone 10 times in 2019.
 In addition, contacts between meetings are as required.
 Members of senior management regularly attend meetings of the Board to report on areas of the business within their responsibility and to respond to questions.
 One part of the meetings always takes place with the Executive Committee.
-No consultants, with the exception of the Company's lawyer, participated in Board meetings in 2018.
+No consultants, with the exception of the Company's lawyer, participated in Board meetings in 2019.

-Attendance at the Board and committee meetings in 2018:
+Attendance at the Board and committee meetings in 2019:

-Name ${f Board}^1$ Compensation Committee Nomination & Corporate Governance Committee Audit Committee
+Name Board1 Compensation Committee Nomination & Corporate Governance Committee Audit Committee4 R&D Committee

-Clemens van Blitterswijk 8
+Clemens van Blitterswijk 10 3

-Leanna Caron 8 4 4
+Leanna Caron 9 1 2

-Giacomo Di Nepi 5 4 2 4
+Giacomo Di Nepi 2 1

-Gerhard Ries 6 4 2 6
+Gerhard Ries 2 1

-Christian Itin 5
+Christian Itin 1

-Scott Bruder 5
+Scott Bruder 10 2 3

-Jasson Hannon 2 2
+Jason Hannon 5 · 2 · ·

-Oliver Walker 5 2 3
+Oliver Walker 8 · 2 3

-Joost de Bruijn 6
+Joost de Bruijn 10

-Frank-Jan van der Velden 2

-Didier Cowling 2

-Harry Welten 2